 To win the IED Award, Arup beat 14 other submissions in the Most Innovative Strategy category, which “celebrates those strategies which brought something considered to be new or innovative to the economic development sphere.”

 Zach Wilcox, Associate – City Economics, at Arup said: “We are thrilled to win the IED’s Most Innovative Strategy award for a project that we are incredibly proud of.
 We brought together a team of economists, landscape architects, urban designers and transport planners to think holistically about the place.
-We worked closely with BEE Midtown to ensure the economic purpose of the district informed the design needs, and the design sought out to maximise economic and social value for the area….
+We worked closely with Midtown BID to ensure the economic purpose of the district informed the design needs, and the design sought out to maximise economic and social value for the area….
 Improvements in the public realm will contribute to Midtown’s growth as a leading centre of business and cultural activity, building on its rich history, diverse mix of uses, presence of world-leading institutions and architectural heritage.”

 Click here to download a pdf of the Report.